Research-Based

 woman with probiotics

-Another potential solution is to focus on diet to best control your skin ailments.
-Some foods have been associated with having a negative effect on the skin, including processed foods, refined carbohydrates, and dairy products.
-Instead, focusing on consuming a diet rich in skin-loving foods may help some.
-These include foods rich in omega-3 fatty acids, vitamin E, fruits, vegetables, probiotics, and prebiotic food sources.
+Another promising approach involves dietary modifications to control skin conditions.
+Certain foods negatively impact skin health, including processed foods, refined carbohydrates, and dairy products.
+Instead, focusing on skin-supporting foods may benefit some individuals.
+These include foods rich in omega-3 fatty acids, vitamin E, fruits, vegetables, probiotics, and prebiotic sources.

 Can Probiotics Cause Acne?

-Although most probiotics are considered beneficial and unlikely to result in increased skin conditions, there has been some association between certain probiotics and possible increased incidences of acne.
-For example, insulin-like growth factor 1 (IGF-1) is believed to play a role in the development of acne.
-Some probiotic strains modulate IGF-1, thereby possibly playing a role in acne development.
-However, other studies suggest probiotics to help regulate IGF-1 and thus reduce incidences of acne.
-More research is still needed to better understand this role.
+While most probiotics are considered beneficial and unlikely to worsen skin conditions, some research has linked certain probiotics to increased acne incidents.
+For instance, insulin-like growth factor 1 (IGF-1) is believed to contribute to acne development.
+Some probiotic strains modulate IGF-1, potentially influencing acne formation.
+However, other studies suggest probiotics help regulate IGF-1 and reduce acne occurrences.
+Additional research is needed to fully understand this relationship.

 Best Probiotics for Acne

-If choosing a probiotic supplement, it’s important to choose a high-quality product from a reputable manufacturer.
-To ensure you are getting the most out of your supplement, look for a probiotic that contains a minimum colony-forming units (CFUs) in the billions.
-This is the number of beneficial and viable cells in your product.
-The higher the number, the better.
-Research suggests probiotics ideally should contain 1 million CFUs per gram to survive digestion.
+When selecting a probiotic supplement, choose high-quality products from reputable manufacturers.
+To maximize supplement effectiveness, look for probiotics containing billions of colony-forming units (CFUs).
+This represents the number of beneficial, viable cells in your product—higher numbers are better.
+Research suggests probiotics should ideally contain 1 million CFUs per gram to survive digestion.

 Align Probiotic Extra Strength Capsules